kaltura/developer-platform-docs/documentation/player-portal/web/getting-started-web.md

 To manually write an embed code, you'll need a few things:

-- Your partner ID, which can be found in the KMC under [Integration Settings](https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings)
+- **Your partner ID**, which can be found in the KMC under [Integration Settings](https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings)
-- The Player ID of the player you wish to use, which can be found in the Studio tab in the ID column.
+- **The Player ID** of the player you wish to use, which can be found in the Studio tab in the ID column.
 It is also known as the UI Conf ID.
-- The Entry ID for the entry you want to embed, which is found in the Content tab
+- **The Entry ID** for the entry you want to embed, which is found in the Content tab
-- An HTML div in the page you want to embed your player
+- **An HTML div** in the page you want to embed your player

 Let's walk through the steps for writing that embed code.